Shifting Financial Marketing into Gear

 Putting Core Values into Action: How the Gate 39 Media Team Exercises Empathy

-If 2020 has taught us anything, it is that the need for empathy is greater than ever.
+If 2020 has taught us anything, it is that the need for empathy and a set of core values is greater than ever.
 Since January is Poverty in America Awareness Month and Gate 39 Media is running a month-long campaign to support the Greater Chicago Food Depository, we wanted to take a moment to talk with some of our agency team members about how they exercise empathy.

 How do you exercise empathy in your household?